mayafrog/fineavoidanceSA2.0/README.md

 - Package Manager: Yarn

 Current features:
-- Display markers of mobile speed cameras for today's date
+- Google Map with markers of mobile speed cameras for today's date
-- Show freshly scraped list of planned mobile speed cameras that is currently being displayed by SAPOL
+- List of freshly scraped  mobile speed cameras currently on the SAPOL website
 - Historical data can be viewed using API

 Planned: